 The authentication flows define a safe and secure process for an API Provider to confirm a customer has authorised a Third Party’s consent request.
 The functionality in each flow applies to both the Payment Initiation and Account Information APIs.

 You can view more information about our authentication flows in Confluence.

 Redirect authentication flow

-In v2.0 of the standard, the redirect flow is considered a mandatory function that API providers must provide to customers.
+In v2.0 and above of the standard, the redirect flow is considered a mandatory function that API Providers must provide to customers.

 When the redirect flow is used:

 - The Third Party agrees the parameters of the consent request with the customer.

 - The Third Party submits the consent request and transfers the customer to the API Provider to authenticate themselves.

 - The customer then authorises the consent request and confirmation is provided back to the API Provider, who transfers the customer back to the Third Party along with the approved consent.